College Credit-What you need to know

 Northern Oklahoma College

-Northern Oklahoma College in Stillwater, Tonkawa and Enid offer an Associate of Applied – Technology Industry Certificates option where students take their general education and business courses at NOC and use any technical occupational coursework from Meridian to satisfy up to 12 hours of elective credits.
+Northern Oklahoma College in Stillwater, Tonkawa and Enid offer an Associate of Applied – Technology Industry Certificates option where students take their general education and business courses at NOC and use any technical occupational coursework from Meridian to possibly satisfy up to 15-30 hours of elective credits.
 Students may seek college credit at NOC after full admission to the college and completion of 15 hours of college coursework, with successful completion of an approved MTC career major.

 OSU Institute of Technology